 For our weekend in San Antonio, we stayed at Stay Alfred San Antonio.
 If you haven’t heard of Stay Alfred before, they offer travel apartments in almost all major US cities and allow you to have “your own place” but with the amenities and consistent experience of staying at a hotel.

-Our apartment was just the right amount of space for us to relax in for our weekend in San Antonio, and included free pool views.
+Our apartment was just the right amount of space for us to relax in for our trip to San Antonio for the weekend, and included free pool views.

 We took advantage of the amenities, and spent our Sunday morning suntanning and swimming in the pool.